A Majorization Order on Monomials and Termination of a Successive Difference Substitution Algorithm: Majorization order on monomials and the main result

-where $I$ is an identical permutation and can be omitted, e.g.
+where $I$ is the identical permutation and can be omitted.
+For example

-It is easy to see that in the ordering $x_1\geq x_2\geq x_3$ the monomials $x_1^3x_2^4x_3$ and $x_1^4x_2^2x_3^2$ do not majorize each other.
-So the majorization order on monomials is a partial order and has the following three basic properties.\\
+It is easy to see that, with respect to the permutation $\sigma=(1)(2)(3)$, the monomials $x_1^3x_2^4x_3$ and $x_1^4x_2^2x_3^2$ do not majorize each other.
+So the majorization order on monomials is a partial order.
+Moreover, the following three basic properties hold.